i3uex/metrikabox/README.md

 ### 3.2.
 Prediction with Trained Audio Classification Models

-In order to run the prediction interface with trained audio classification, run the `demo_predict.py` script with the following syntax:
+In order to run the [Gradio][gradio] prediction interface with trained audio classification, run the `demo_predict.py` script with the following syntax:

 ```bash
 python demo_infer.py
 ```

 Open the local URL in your web browser.
 Select or record a new audio to classify.
 Drop the model and its configuration in the corresponding boxes, and click on the **Classify** button.

+[gradio]: https://www.gradio.app/ "Build & share delightful machine learning apps"

 ## 4. Usage with Command Line Arguments